N2WU/n2wu.github.io/_posts/2022-01-03-sota-12-kh6-adventure.md

 ![Marker](/assets/img/sota_12/lipau_minisummit.jpg)
 _Lihau's minisummit_

-Continue trudging up past a fence (stay to the right and avoid the marked-off areas) then your route will eventually get physically easier as you transition off of brunch onto loose, sliding rock. **If you aren't an experienced scrambler, this is where you turn around.** Look off to your right - that's a sheer cliff face.
+Continue trudging up past a fence (stay to the left and avoid the marked-off areas) then your route will eventually get physically easier as you transition off of brunch onto loose, sliding rock. **If you aren't an experienced scrambler, this is where you turn around.** Look off to your right - that's a sheer cliff face.
 Keep three points of contact and a low center of gravity until you reach a safer location.
 Eventually the hike stables out and reaches up to the summit, but I stopped within the zone before the summit.
 Due to the recent storms, the route past a certain point was extremely unsafe.
 The state government actually put an 8-foot fence up to prohibit further scrambling just due to safety.

 ![Summit](/assets/img/sota_12/lipau_summit.jpg)
 _Lihau from the a higher point up_